 2. The Maldives

 Of all the countries in the world, few places evoke paradise quite like the Maldives.
-Famous for their crystalline turquoise waters and tiny, palm-fringed islands, this spectacular archipelago is an absolute dream to cruise through.
+Famous for its crystalline turquoise waters and tiny, palm-fringed islands, this spectacular archipelago is an absolute dream to cruise through.
 Located southwest of Sri Lanka and India, the Maldives enjoys warm, sunny weather year-round – and whether you’re dreaming of an action-packed adventure or a lazy beach holiday, a cruise ticks both boxes.

 A Maldives cruise allows you to island hop, making sure you see the best sights without stress.
 Cruise ships offer excursions to remote sandbanks, so if you want to feel like an intrepid explorer, you can.
 The turquoise waters also teem with manta rays and whale sharks, and there are bioluminescent beaches too, so if you’re looking for magical swimming experiences, you’re in the right place.